-Working together locally, nationally, and internationally is a priority at Carbondale FCC.
-We support a variety of projects with our time, talents, and monetary and non-monetary donations.
-There are always opportunities to get involved with any of these efforts for members and non-members alike.
+Reaching out to people and the planet locally, nationally, and globally is a priority at FCC.
+We support a variety of projects with our time, talents, money, and donations.
+Anyone may be involved in these outreach efforts.

 For over 40 years, the Carbondale Interfaith Council has worked “to make God’s love visible in our community by fostering interfaith cooperation, sharing religious experiences, engaging in service, discovering unity while respecting our differences, and speaking with courage and strength for justice.”